|

 was made.

-Now, nearly 50 years later, with most of
+Now, over 50 years later, criticizing

-cast included too many big stars is, to me, a moot issue.
+the film because the cast included too many big stars is, to

-visit
+Please visit

 my